pamgluss/wereonlyalittlelost_blog/content/trips/california/san-luis-obisbo.md

 ![20201002_180622](/images/20201002_180622.jpg)

 Saturday we met up with my old manager to do a few activities around town.
 I really wanted to hike on this trip but it was pretty hot on Saturday and the air quality wasn't great.
 So the men humored me with a hike at [Pismo Preserve](https://lcslo.org/pismopreserve/) but it was uphill and we didn't last very long.
 I think we were walking for only like thirty minutes!
+I'm still tagging this as 2020 State Parks but I'm not proud of it.

 ![20201003_121615](/images/20201003_121615.jpg)